gSchool/hash-basics/README.md

 1. Fork and clone this repo
 1. Look at the data in `person.rb`
-1. Check out `00_example.rb` for an example of what to do (basically, just `puts` things out
+2. 1.
+Check out `00_example.rb` for an example of what to do (basically, just `puts` things out
-1. Go through each file and complete the exercise
-1. Rejoice!
+1. Import the tracker stories and work through them.